rob-earwaker/jsch/README.md

 `maxLength`.
 This is done to conform to the [PEP8 Style Guide]( https://www.python.org/dev/peps/pep-0008/).

-The JSON schema can be accessed as either a `dict` or as a JSON string.
+The JSON schema can be accessed as either a `dict` or a JSON string.

 ```python
 >>> import jschema